 They help you think and move fast in an emergency.

-In the right situation, it can save your life.
+In the right situation, they can save your life.

 Cortisol, on the other hand, streams through your system all day long, and that’s what makes it so dangerous.

 This stress hormone has been called “public enemy #1.”
 (4)

 Chronic stress takes a toll on adrenal glands, leaving you feeling wired but tired.

 The Effects of Chronic Stress on Your Brain